mxc42/starter_indicator_docs/configuration.md

 Secondary remotes can be identified by a blue flash on the indicator LED on start up.

-# Changing Remote Configuration
+## Changing Configuration

-Primary and secondary remotes have identical hardware, and can be flashed to either configuration.
+Channels are controlled via software -- any base or remote can be flashed to another channel.
+Additionally, primary and secondary remotes have identical hardware, and can be flashed to either configuration.
 [Contact Morgan](mailto:morgandavidhunter@gmail.com) for more information.